mylesieong/code_library/git_lib.md

 > git checkout -- {…}      //move red to nth in git status
 > user edit the WORK      //generate red entry in git status

-### Git folder under git folder: submodule
-* When our new git folder contains another git folder, then the subfolder is name "submodule" in git machanism.
-* When do adding in parent git folder, submodule will present as {path}/{submodule_name} as a standalone item, then no details inside submodule will be revealed in the parent folder git console.
-* When submodule has some uncommited change (staged or not), the parent folder git status will note the changes in red item as below:
-    > modified:   {path}/SUBMODULE1 (modified content, untracked content)
-    > modified:   {path}/SUBMODULE2 (modified content)
-And user cannot stage above "changes" unless going inside submodule and clean the directory.
-(p.s. the error message when try to add the submodule in parent like: Git: fatal: Pathspec is in submodule )

 ### Working on master but need a quick reference to branch, stash can temp save the change and recover later on
 Save dirty workings on branch #1